Stratio/cassandra-lucene-index/doc/documentation.rst

    creating Lucene fields if *column_pattern* and/or *lucene_pattern* are not defined.
 -  **column_pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for parsing dates from Cassandra columns
    that are not considered as dates by Cassandra, such as *text* or *bigint*.
--  **lucene_pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for generated Lucene fields.
+-  **lucene_pattern** (default = yyyy/MM/dd HH:mm:ss.SSS Z): the date pattern for creating Lucene fields.
 This allows to reduce the precision of the indexed dates, making the index smaller and faster.
-It is also the format to be used in searches.
+It is also the date format to be used in searches.

 **Example:**